-Not only is it unsafe to get rid of wasps willy-nilly, it isn’t efficient.
+Not only is it unsafe to get rid of wasps haphazardly, it isn’t efficient.
 You want to get rid of the pests so they don’t come back.
 We hope the following guide will help you make the best decisions for your safety as well as future wasp prevention.

 First thing’s first: identify the nest